-Maybe you’ve read Gwen’s blog The truth about the difference between translation and transcreation.
-Or my article about transcreation examples – the good, the bad and the ugly.
-In our articles, we see transcreation as being part of the spectrum between literal translation and copywriting.
+Maybe you’ve read Gwen’s blog “The Truth About the Difference Between Translation and Transcreation”.
+Or my article about “Transcreation Examples: the Good, the Bad and the Ugly”.
+In our articles, we see transcreation as being a point on the spectrum between literal translation and copywriting.

 Some people say there’s no difference.
 That translation and transcreation are basically the same thing.
 They say transcreation is just clever marketing.
 Another way to sell translation.
 Put a creative twist on it and charge more money.
 But, is that true?
 Is there more to transcreation than just higher rates?

 There are certainly similarities between transcreation and translation.
 Firstly, all transcreation involves professional translation skills.
 Secondly, both transcreators and translators need to have professional writing skills in their native language.
 Thirdly, there will always be a degree of creativity involved.Transcreation and #translation are different, but how?
 Click To Tweet

 Transcreators and translators need to adapt to what the customer needs.
 As Gwen explained in “What Is Transcreation?
 Is it Different to marketing Translation?”, transcreators can advise on cultural aspects too.
 For instance, they can give a copywriter’s slant on your visuals and whether they’ll work in the target market.
 And if not, how to adapt them.

 Translation and transcreation be different kids of jobs.
 Translators can advise on cultural aspects, but isn’t expected to.
 Sometimes customers don’t want to know.
 A transcreator might be specifically hired to do that cultural analysis as part of the project.

 Creating a text that sells in the target market takes time.
 The transcreator needs to understand the brand.
 They have to consider the target customer, approach, tone of voice, visuals.

 The client will already have decided this in the source language.
 The transcreator needs time to read and digest that information, to examine the visuals and marketing materials.